Russell C. Simon

 When do my Chapter 13 Plan Payments start and where do I send them?

-ALL payments must be made payable to Russell C. Simon, Chapter 13 Trustee.
-Payments are NOT accepted at my office, rather, they must be mailed to the following address:
+All payments must be made payable to Russell C. Simon, Chapter 13 Trustee.
+Payments are not accepted at the office and must be mailed to:

 P.O.
 Box 1898